 - gear up for safety! put on gloves and goggles!

-8. little by little pour lye over the frozen goat milk while pausing to stir each time until lye is dissolved (the slower you do this the less the chance of the milk getting scorched)
+- little by little pour lye over the frozen milk while pausing to stir each time until lye is dissolved (the slower you do this the less the chance of the milk getting scorched)

-12. melt coconut oil and shea butter over low heat in a water bath or in the microwave on 30 second bursts
+- melt coconut oil and shea butter over low heat in a water bath or in the microwave on 30-second bursts

-15. add lavender essential oil, colloidal oatmeal (or finely ground oatmeal) and honey (not pictured) to the warmed oils and combine with a stick blender
+- add lavender essential oil, colloidal oatmeal (or finely ground oatmeal) and honey to the warmed oils and combine with a stick blender

-17. Carefully pour the goat milk lye solution into the base oils (your lye solution is likely going to be thicker than usual, that's ok)
+- pour the milk lye solution into the base oils (your lye solution is likely going to be thicker than usual, but that's ok)

-19. continue stirring with a spatula until the batter leaves thin trailings on top (you've reached medium trace)
+- continue stirring with a spatula until the batter leaves thin trails on top (you've reached medium trace)

-24. release the soaps from the mold by gently tugging on all sides first and then gently pressing from the bottom
+- release the soaps from the mold by tugging on all sides first and then pressing from the bottom

 Jill